 A highlight of the season will be the West Island Spring Junior Chess Tournament, taking place on Apr.
 5. That event will serve as a qualifying tournament for the 2026 Canadian Youth Chess Championships (CYCC) and the 2026 Quebec Chess Challenge.
 The semi-rapid chess tournament is open to girls and boys under 18 years of age from all over Quebec.

-For more information, Apostolova suggests heading to www.chessyoga.com
+For more information, Apostolova suggests heading to www.chessyoga.com n